NREL/HPC/docs/Documentation/Applications/ansys.md

      License usage can be checked on Eagle with the command `lmstat.ansys`.
 Network floating licenses are a shared resource.
 Whenever you open an Ansys Fluent window, a license is pulled from the pool and becomes unavailable to other Eagle users. *Please do not keep idle windows open if you are not actively using the application*, close it and return the associated licenses to the pool.
 Excessive retention of software licenses falls under the inappropriate use policy.

 ## Building Models in the Ansys GUI
 GUI access is provided through [FastX desktops](https://eagle-dav.hpc.nrel.gov/session/).
-Open the a terminal, load, and launch the Ansys Fluent environment with:
+Open a terminal, load, and launch the Ansys Fluent environment with:

 ```
 module load ansys/<version>